-These variations in the topology are supported, but the enterprise deployment reference topology uses the minimum hardware resources while keeping high availability, scalability and security in mind.
-You should perform the appropriate resource planning and sizing, based on the system requirements for each type of server and the load that the system needs to sustain.
+These variations in the topology are supported, but the enterprise deployment reference topology uses the minimum hardware resources while keeping high availability, scalability, and security in mind.
+Perform the appropriate resource planning and sizing, based on the system requirements for each type of server and the load that the system must sustain.
 Based on these decisions, you must adapt the steps to install and configure these variations accordingly from the instructions presented in this guide.

 Starting with Oracle Fusion Middleware 12c, you can use either a per domain Node Manager or a per host Node Manager.
 The following sections of this topic provide more information on the impact of the Node Manager configuration on a typical enterprise deployment.

-For general information about these two types of Node Managers, see Overview in Oracle Fusion Middleware Administering Node Manager for Oracle WebLogic Server.
+For general information about these two types of Node Managers, see Overview in Administering Node Manager for Oracle WebLogic Server.